Reputation & Privacy Lawyers

 Legal Advisory Services

-"‘When the phone rings, you literally do not know what the issue is going to be.
+‘When the phone rings, you literally do not know what the issue is going to be.
 Sometimes that makes it very challenging, but equally keeps it interesting,’ says David Engel, a partner at Addleshaw Goddard since 2001.

 He says clients face reputational and privacy risks from a range of sources in addition to the mainstream media, citing competitors, pressure groups, employees or customers posting comments online, and issues with regulators.
 ‘They’re all reputational, but nothing to do with the media,’ Engel notes.

 What does he enjoy about his work?
-‘The adrenalin of the pressure,’ he says.
+‘The adrenaline of the pressure,’ he says.
 ‘It’s often quite urgent, and ultimately [I enjoy] the job satisfaction of being able to achieve the objective that the client wants.’